Anthony Taylor (fighter): Taylor vs. Avila II

-Taylor vs Papi
+Taylor vs. Papi

 On April 13, Taylor vs Filipino influencer Salt Papi was announced for MF & DAZN: X Series 007 for May 13 at Wembley Arena in London, England.
 Taylor defeated Papi via unanimous decision and was awarded Prime Fighter of the Night.

 MFB light heavyweight championship

 Cancelled outnumbered bout with KSI

-On June 8, 2024, English megastar KSI uploaded a YouTube video challenging both Taylor and American YouTuber Slim Albaher to a 2 vs. 1 outnumbered tag team match, after negotiations to face former unified light welterweight champion Amir Khan failed.
+On June 8, 2024, KSI uploaded a YouTube video challenging both Taylor and American YouTuber Slim Albaher to a 2 vs. 1 outnumbered tag team match, after negotiations to face former unified light welterweight champion Amir Khan failed.
 Taylor accepted the challenge on Twitter.
 On June 30, the bout between KSI, Taylor, and Albaher was made official, and was set to take place as the headliner for MF & DAZN: X Series 17 at 3Arena in Dublin, Ireland.
 However, fans began to speculate if the bout had been cancelled following KSI deleting the bout announcement across his social media.
 On 1 August, KSI confirmed his withdrawal in a Twitter post due to an injury sustained.

-Taylor vs Ericsson
+Taylor vs. Ericsson

 Following the cancellation of Taylor's outnumbered match, his next bout was announced to be against South Korean former kickboxer Samuel Ericsson.
 Originally, Ericsson was set to face to face American influencer OJ Rose, but was cancelled after Rose was arrested.
 The bout took place on MF & DAZN: X Series 16 at the James L. Knight Center in Miami, Florida.
 Taylor defeated Ericsson via technical knockout in the third round and retained his MFB title.

-Taylor vs Silva
+Taylor vs. Silva

 Taylor was then rebooked for MF & DAZN: X Series 17, but this time against Brazilian mixed martial artist Gabriel Silva, serving as the co-main event alongside the new headliner, Danny Aarons vs Danny Simpson.
 Originally, Taylor and Silva were set to fight each other on MF & DAZN: X Series 13, but was cancelled following Silva's withdrawal.
 Taylor defeated Silva via technical knockout and retained his MFB title.

-Taylor vs Till
+Taylor vs. Till

-On 6 December, Taylor's next bout was announced to be against former UFC welterweight challenger challenger Darren Till, following the withdrawal of Fury as Till's original opponent.
+On December 6, Taylor's next bout was announced to be against former UFC welterweight challenger Darren Till, following the withdrawal of Fury as Till's original opponent.
 The bout took place as the headliner for MF & DAZN: X Series 20 at the Co-op Live in Manchester, England.
 Till defeated Taylor via technical knockout in the sixth round.

+Taylor vs. Goyat

+Following the cancellation of Taylor's MMA bout against Dillon Danis, Misfits announced on November 16 that Taylor would face Indian professional boxer Neeraj Goyat on the undercard of Misfits Mania – The Fight Before Christmas.
+This comes following Albaher's withdrawal from his bout with Goyat due to an injury.
+The bout took place on December 20 at the Dubai Duty Free Tennis Stadium in Dubai, UAE.
+Taylor lost to Goyat by unanimous decision.